crslade/crslade.github.io/_posts/2011-01-28-initial-thoughts-on-my-ipad.md

 Here is what I like:
 1. Netflix (and other videos).
 It is really nice to watch movies on it.
-1. It is a lot easier to write emails on my iPad than it is pull out my laptop or type them on my phone.
+1. It is a lot easier to write emails on my iPad than it is to pull out my laptop or type them on my phone.
 Now I can be more responsive to my students' emails while I am not at my office.
-1. I will actually follow links on twitter now.
+1. I will actually follow links on Twitter now.
 The Twitter app makes it easy to do.
-When I am at work I feel too busy to even check twitter, and it's too slow on my phone to follow a link, unless it really sparks my interest.
+When I am at work I feel too busy to even check Twitter, and it's too slow on my phone to follow a link unless it really sparks my interest.

 Here is what I don't like (I'm easy to please so there is only one complaint.)
 I still want it to be a computer, and Apple doesn't.
 I would like a documents folder.
 I find it frustrating that I have to open an app and then my document.
 Can't I just click on my document, like I always do on my computer?
 A USB port would also be nice.
 I just feel like the iPad goes out of it way to limit what I can do.
-I think that main reason is so that people will not trade their laptops for iPads.
+I think that the main reason is that people will not trade their laptops for iPads.
 I know the iPad can do more, but Apple won't let it.